amlsf/knowledge-repo/README.md

 ```

 The `-p` flag specifies the location of the post in the knowledge data repository - in this case, `knowledge_data_repo/projects/test_knowledge`.

+Posts can be added to only the following folders inside the repo as of now
+* datascience
+* machinelearning
+* appengineering
+* infrastructure
+* documentation
+* product
+* others

 The `-p` flag does not need to be specified if `path` is included in the header of the knowledge post.

 #### Updating knowledge